 The Future of Supply Chain Management

-In ‘The Thinking Supply Chain’, Simon Ellis of the International Data Corporation (IDC) lays out the five “Cs” of effective supply chain management of the future: connected, collaborative, cyber-aware, cognitively-enabled, and comprehensive.
+In ‘The Thinking Supply Chain’, Simon Ellis of the International Data Corporation (IDC) lays out the five “Cs” of effective supply chain management of the future.
+These are connected, collaborative, cyber-aware, cognitively-enabled, and comprehensive.

-Essentially, supply chains must have access to a variety of data sets, leverage cloud-based solutions to enable multi-enterprise collaboration, be protected against hacks and cyber-intrusions, be mostly automated and self-learning, and its analytics capabilities must be scaled with data in real time.
+Essentially, supply chains must have access to a variety of data sets and leverage cloud-based solutions to enable multi-enterprise collaboration.
+They must be protected against hacks and cyber-intrusions.
+They must also be mostly automated and self-learning, and its analytics capabilities must be scaled with data in real time.

 While many supply chains are still plagued by inefficiencies, we are definitely witnessing the evolution of supply chain management and the move towards Ellis’ vision.
-Data-driven technological advances have seen focus shift to connectivity and collaboration within the supply network, and have created an expectation of visibility and increased automation at all stages.
+Data-driven technological advances have seen focus shift to connectivity and collaboration within the supply network.
+This has created an expectation of visibility and increased automation at all stages.